raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 MariaDB [(none)]>
 ```

 * The instructions to enter in the MariaDB shell with start with "MDB$".
-We will create a database, user and set up necessary privileges
+We will create a MariaDB database and user, set up necessary privileges.
+Enter each command one by one

 ```sh
 MDB$ CREATE DATABASE dojo_db;